wmtkc/website/public/posts/2019-08-25_i-have-a-blog-now.md

 To make a long story short, this exists for two major reasons:

-1. I'm too good for traditional social media, but I still need a place to virtue signal on the internet
+1. I'm a bsick of traditional social media, but I still want to have some presence on the internet
 2. I needed a place to show off my web-design skills because I, like many, like to eat

 A blog is a great way to show off because it shows I can organize a bunch of different information and present it in an easy-to-navigate format on the internet.
 This is also why I haven't put this all together using a more user-friendly service like Wordpress or Blogger.